grantwilk/grantwilk.github.io/_posts/2019-10-01-chaos-subject-generator.md

 Unfortunately, my classwork and extra-curricular involvement impedes on the time I have to work on personal projects, so development has been postponed until my calendar opens up a bit.

 ![](/assets/img/posts/2019-10-01-chaos-subject-generator/chaos-stream.jpg)
-_Me using the Chaos Subject Generator live on stream to model a "Schizophrenic Diary" in 10 minutes._
+_Using the Chaos Subject Generator live on stream to model a "Schizophrenic Diary" in 10 minutes._

 ---